galaxyproject/galaxy-hub/content/community/coc/index.md

 ### Reporting

-If you are being harassed by a member of the Galaxy Community, notice that someone else is being harassed, or have any other concerns, please contact the [CoC Committee](#the-galaxy-coc-committee).
+If you are being harassed by a member of the Galaxy Community, notice that someone else is being harassed, or have any other concerns, please contact the [Galaxy CoC Committee](#the-galaxy-coc-committee).
 If the person who is harassing you is on the team, they will recuse themselves from handling your incident.
 We will respond as promptly as we can.

 This code of conduct applies to Galaxy Community spaces, but if you are being harassed by a member of Galaxy Community outside our spaces, we still want to know about it.
 We will take all good-faith reports of harassment by Galaxy Community members seriously.
 This includes harassment outside our spaces and harassment that took place at any point in time.
 The abuse team reserves the right to exclude people from the Galaxy Community based on their past behavior, including behavior outside Galaxy Community spaces and behavior towards people who are not in the Galaxy Community.